Top 10 Biggest Mosques in the World

 Worshiper Capacity: 1,500,000

-The Imam Reza Shrine is the largest mosque in the world by area.
-A religious hub at the spiritual center of Iran, this beautiful Shrine Complex was built around the tomb of Imam Reza, the eighth Imam of Twelver Shiites.
-As a result of the Islamic Revolution, this important historic and cultural site has been expanded with additional courts, a library, and an Islamic university.
+The Imam Reza Shrine holds the distinction of being the most expansive mosque globally in terms of its area.
+The Shrine Complex, located at the heart of Iran, serves as a prominent religious center.
+It was constructed around the burial site of Imam Reza, the eighth Imam of Twelver Shiites.
+Due to the Islamic Revolution, this significant historical and cultural site has undergone expansion, including the addition of extra courts, a library, and an Islamic university.

-In the year 818, Imam Ali al-Ridha was murdered by the Abbasid caliph al-Ma’mun.
-He was laid to rest beside the grave of al-Ma’mun’s father, and earned the site the name “Mashhad al-Ridha,” which means “the place of martyrdom”.
-Mashhad al-Ridha became a pilgrimage site for Sunnis and Shias.
+In 818, Imam Ali al-Ridha was assassinated by the Abbasid caliph al-Ma’mun.
+He was buried next to the tomb of al-Ma'mun's father, and this location became known as "Mashhad al-Ridha," which translates to "the place of martyrdom."
+Mashhad al-Ridha has become a revered destination for both Sunni and Shia Muslims, who undertake pilgrimages to this sacred site.

 3. The Prophet’s Mosque